Carnegie Mellon University

 On February 19, 2023, Amer F. Ahmed, vice provost for diversity, equity and inclusion and senior diversity officer at the University of Vermont, delivered a keynote benefiting participants interested in learning more about Islam, Islamophobia and anti-Arab notions, providing needed context to bridge divides.

-Organized by the Office of the Vice Provost for Diversity, Equity and Inclusion and Chief Diversity Officer.
+Organized by the Office of the Vice Provost for Community, Culture and Engagement.

 Islamophobia: Dispelling Myths to Break Down Barriers with Keynote Speaker Amer F. Ahmed